embedthis/exp-less/README.md

 Expansive plugin for Less files.

-### To install:
+## Overview

+The exp-less plugin provides build tooling for stylesheets.
+It provides the **compile-less-css** service to compile less stylesheets into CSS stylesheets, and the **clean-css** service to remove unwanted intermediate stylesheets.

+A map of file dependencies may be defined so that a master Less stylesheet will be rebuilt by Expansive whenever an include stylesheet is updated.

+## Installation

     pak install exp-less

-### Description

-The exp-less extension compiles Less stylesheets to create composite CSS stylesheet.
-The 'lessc' utility is used to process the Less files.

-A map of file dependencies may be defined so that a master Less stylesheet will be rebuilt by Expansive whenever an include stylesheet is updated.

-A 'stylesheet' option may specify a single output stylesheet that results from compiling all other Less stylesheets.
-If specified, the map of dependencies will be automatically created.
+## Services

+Provides the following services:

+* compile-less-css
+* clean-css

+## compile-less-css

+The compile-less-css service processes LESS stylesheets using the **lessc** utility into CSS stylesheets.

-A 'documents' option may specify an array of Less files to compile.
-It may use negated patterns to exclude some files.
-By convention, exp-less expects the master Less stylesheet to be named with a '.css.less' extension and included Less files to use a simple '.less' extension.
-The default 'documents' option is set to ['!\*\* .less', '\*\*.css.less'] which will process any '\*.css.less' files and exclude the simple '\*.less' files.
+By convention, exp-less expects master Less stylesheets to be named with a '.css.less' extension and included Less files to use a simple '.less' extension.

-### To configure in expansive.json:
+### Configuration

-* compile-less-css.enable &mdash; Enable the compile-less-css service to process less files.
+* enable &mdash; Enable the compile-less-css service to process less files.
-* compile-less-css.stylesheet &mdash; Primary stylesheet to update if any less file changes.
+* stylesheets &mdash; Stylesheets to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* compile-less-css.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
+* dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
+They property name is the master LESS stylesheet and the value contains the ingredient less stylesheets that are included by the master.

+## clean-css

+The clean-css service may be used to remove unwanted CSS files from the **dist** directory.
+By default, the clean-css service is disabled.

+### Configuration

+* enable &mdash; Enable the compile-less-css service to process less files.
+Defaults to false.
-* compile-less-css.documents &mdash; Array of less files to compile.
+* files &mdash; Array of glob file patterns for CSS files to remove.

 ```
 {
     services: {
         'compile-less-css': {
             enable: true,
-            stylesheet: 'css/all.css',
+            stylesheets: [ 'css/all.css' ],
+            dependencies: {
-            dependencies: { 'css/all.css.less' : '**.less' },
+                'css/all.css.less' : '**.less'
+            },
+        },
+        'clean-css': {
-            documents: [ '!**.less', '**.css.less' ]
+            files: [ 'css/unwanted.css', '!**important.css] ]
         }
     }
 }